The future of professional photography begins now.

 This unique medium of truth-telling and visual expression is more relevant than ever, as the world’s best photographers continue to burnish their images into our culture and onto our consciousness.

 Yet as has happened before, technological change is triggering profound upheaval for the medium and the industry.
-In the nearly two centuries since its invention, we can point to certain moments when breakthrough innovations changed the course of photography’s history: the Daguerretypes of the 1840s.
+In the nearly two centuries since its invention, we can point to certain moments when breakthrough innovations changed the course of photography’s history: the Daguerreotypes of the 1840s.
 Anna Atkins setting photographs in a book for the first time in 1883, the advent of the motion picture and the arrival of Kodachrome film, the iPhone and Instagram.

 We believe that the best images want to be seen, but don’t want to be free.
 While the internet has resolved the first half of that equation, the challenge now is to find a way to value ownership without limiting openness.